Siege of Coimbra (1117)

 The siege of Coimbra of 1117 was a military engagement between the forces of the Almoravid dynasty and those of the County of Portugal in the city of Coimbra.
 In 1117, the Almoravids launched a campaign into the County of Portugal to attack the city of Coimbra and withdrew after failing to capture it.

 Background

 In 1111, the Almoravids attacked Portugal, captured Santarém and raided as far as Coimbra.
 A Moorish attack on Coimbra had been anticipated before the death of Count Henry, but it did not take place until 1116.
 In this year, the Almoravid forces led by Abdul-Malik seized two fortresses that protected the city, Miranda de Beira and Santa Eulalia.
 They put the garrison of the first to the sword and enslaved the second, including its governor, Diogo.
 The defenders of Soure thinking resistance was useless, left their base and took shelter in Coimbra.
 This attack effectively destroyed the outer defenses of Coimbra.

-In 1117, the Almoravids, led by Ali ibn Yusuf landed at Montemor-o-Velho and Portuguese lands again.
+In 1117, the Almoravids, led by Ali ibn Yusuf landed at Montemor-o-Velho in Portuguese territory again.
 He brought African forces reinforced by Andalusians, as many as the "grains of the sand of the sea," according to one chronicle.